oooyiyangc/resume-website/content/post/forced-migrations/index.md

 ## Other evidence

-Another piece of recent evidence might come from examining whether spatial mobility has increased when mass relocation took place for the construction of highways, railroads, infrastructure, or urban renewal.
+Other pieces of evidence might come from examining whether spatial mobility has increased when mass relocation took place for the construction of highways, railroads, infrastructure, or urban renewal.
+Difference in compensation may affect the ultimate economic outcome.
 In other cases, local government initiatives to revitalize rural real estate (farmlands are repurposed as tourist destinations; rural homes as "Airbnbs"—once hard-to-sell properties now high on brokers' lists) may offer additional insights.

 Going forward, I intend to expand my research by systematically studying the relationship between migration and economic growth in the context of historical and contemporary economic miracles around the world (e.g. the European rural-urban migration during the Industrial Revolution, the Great Migration of African Americans, China's "Third Front" movement) I aim to disentangle the symbiotic and causal relationships between migration and economic growth.